adamlwgriffiths/pyglfw/readme.txt

 Dependencies
 ------------
 pyglfw depends on a Python version greater or equal than 2.5.
-It also depends on GLFW 2.7.5, although any larger 2.x.x version should work (not GLFW 3, that's incompatible).
+It also depends on GLFW 3.0.3, although any larger 3.x.x version should work.

 pyglfw needs a shared library version of GLFW to run.
 For Windows users it's easy - pyglfw comes shipped with a Windows GLFW DLL pre-built.
 Users on other